clarity clinic

 Questions Parents Should Ask Before Choosing a PHP/IOP for Teens

-Both adolescent PHP and Adolescent IOP programs are effective options that provide structured care while allowing teens to continue living at home.
+Both adolescent PHP and Adolescent IOP programs are effective options that provide structured care while allowing teens to continue living at home and attending school.
 However, not all PHP/IOP programs are created equal!
 Which is why you want to ensure you choose the right program that aligns with your teen’s needs.

-What is a Teen PHP & IOP Program?
+What Is a Teen PHP & IOP Program?

-Questions You Should be Asking Before Choosing a PHP/IOP Program For Your Teen
+Questions You Should Be Asking Before Choosing a PHP/IOP Program For Your Teen

 Here is a list of curated questions you should be asking clinics before signing up for their adolescent Partial Hospitalization Program or Intensive Outpatient Program for mental health.
 By asking questions like these, you will have more of the information you need to make an educated choice and find the right treatment program.